Audio: 1974

 You had buy 11 of the 12 qualifying albums to get the photo book, so if you wanted both the album and the book you would have to have bought more than one copy of an album!
 (There was no option on the voucher to send for both items together.)
 In late 1974 or early 1975 SOPL 220-228 were re-released with new obis omitting the voucher and the single album price raised to ¥2,200.
 SOPL 236 was only released with price ¥2,200 and SOPJ 47-48 & SOPJ 49-50 were not reissued.

-Thanks to Hans Seegers and Wil Gielen for information and scans.
+Thanks to Hans Seegers, Wil Gielen, Simon Blokker and Gerd Rundel for information and scans.

-2LP set in a gatefold sleeve.
-Bob's contribution was recorded New York, Nov 1971, at the same session that produced September On Jessore Road (see 1972), Going To San Diego, Vomit Express (for both, see 1982) and A Dream (see 1994).
+This release is a 2LP set in a gatefold sleeve.
+Bob's contribution was recorded at the Record Plant, New York, Nov 1971, during the same sessions that produced September On Jessore Road (see 1972), Going To San Diego, Vomit Express (for both, see 1983), A Dream (see 1994), plus

 Giorno Poetry Systems GPS 003 (USA) - front scan by Kenneth Robson